boy0001/FastAsyncWorldedit/README.md

 ---

 # This is the legacy version of FAWE (1.8 - 1.12 and other platforms).
 It is no longer maintained.
-It may receive bug fixes, if even, but the focus lays on the newer versions of minecraft.
-You can find the new version [here](https://github.com/IntellectualSites/FastAsyncWorldEdit-1.13/).
+The focus lays on the newer versions of minecraft.
+You can find the new version of FAWE [here](https://github.com/IntellectualSites/FastAsyncWorldEdit).

 FAWE is a fork of WorldEdit that has huge speed and memory improvements and considerably more features